Current XR research system

 - Pinilla et al. "Affective Visualization in Virtual Reality: An Integrative Review."
 Frontiers in Virtual Reality (2021).

-Public systems and research surfaces
+Public systems and research links

 - Alius Research project page. aliusresearch.org/viscereality.html situates the project within its broader research context.